gz19090/Osteocytes-Summer-Project-2025/Osteocytes culture/README.markdown

 ## Notes
 - Videos must be in MP4 format and placed in `data/raw/wildtype/` or `data/raw/mutant/`.
 - Adjust `min_area` in `segment_cells` (in `src/segmentation.py`) if too few cells are detected (e.g., `min_area=5`).
-- The default percentile in `main_workflow.py` is 90, based on initial analysis.
+- The default percentile in `main_workflow.py` is 94, based on initial analysis.
 Run `analyze_percentiles.py` to confirm or select a better value.
+- dendrite_count is computed from protrusion skeletons: if a skeleton has fewer than two branches, it is considered non-dendritic (0).
 - For performance with many frames, set a smaller `max_frames` (e.g., 10).